naninovel/docs/docs/en/api/index.md

 ; Prompt to enter an arbitrary text and assign it to 'name' scenario variable.
 @input name summary:"Choose your name."

-; You can then inject the assigned 'name' variable in naninovel scripts.
+; You can then inject the assigned 'name' variable in scenario scripts.
 Archibald: Greetings, {name}!

 ; ...or use it inside set and conditional expressions.